cosmos/cosmos-sdk/UPGRADING.md

 Remove `RandomizedParams` from `AppModuleSimulation` interface.
 Previously, it used to generate random parameter changes during simulations, however, it does so through ParamChangeProposal which is now legacy.
 Since all modules were migrated, we can now safely remove this from `AppModuleSimulation` interface.

+Moreover, to support the `MsgUpdateParams` governance proposals for each modules, `AppModuleSimulation` now defines a `ProposalMsgs` method instead of `ProposalContents`.
+That method defines the messages that can be used to submit a proposal and that should be tested in simulation.

 ### gRPC

 A new gRPC service, `proto/cosmos/base/node/v1beta1/query.proto`, has been introduced